- Do I need to take the Chemistry Placement?

 - Can I use a calculator or books on the exam?

-- Only scientific calculators and a periodic table are allowed for this exam.
+- Only scientific calculators and a periodic table are allowed to complete the Chemistry Placement.
 You may not use textbooks, the Internet, or other materials, or consult with anyone while taking this exam.
-Relying on these resources will make it harder to complete the exam on time and may result in your being advised to take a class inappropriate for you.
+Relying on these resources will make it harder to complete the exam on time and may result in your being placed into a class inappropriate for you.

 - What if I require accommodations for my disability to take the exam?